Avalon explosion

-The Avalon explosion, named from the Precambrian fauna of the Avalon Peninsula, is a proposed evolutionary radiation in the history of the Animalia, about 575 million years ago in the Ediacaran Period, with the Avalon explosion being one of three eras grouped in this time.
-This event is believed to have occurred some 33 million years earlier than the Cambrian explosion.
-Scientists are still unsure of the full extent behind the development of the Avalon explosion.The Avalon explosion resulted in a rapid increase in organism diversity.
-Many of the animals and plants from the Avalon are found living in deep marine environments and the Flinders Ranges.The first stages of the Avalon explosion were observed through comparatively minimal species.
+The Avalon explosion, named from the Precambrian faunal trace fossils discovered on the Avalon Peninsula in Newfoundland, eastern Canada, is a proposed evolutionary radiation of prehistoric animals about 575 million years ago in the Ediacaran period, with the Avalon explosion being one of three eras grouped in this time period.
+This evolutionary event is believed to have occurred some 33 million years earlier than the Cambrian explosion, which had been long thought to be when complex life started on Earth.

+Scientists are still unsure of the full extent behind the development of the Avalon explosion, which resulted in a rapid increase in metazoan biodiversity, including the first appearance of some extant infrakingdoms/superphyla such as cnidarians and bilaterians.
+Many of the Avalon explosion animals are sessile soft-bodied organisms living in deep marine environments, and the first stages of the Avalon explosion were observed through comparatively minimal species.

 History

-Charles Darwin predicted a time of ecological growth before the Cambrian Period, but there was no evidence to support it until, the Avalon explosion was proposed in 2008 by Virginia Tech paleontologists after analysis of the morphological space change in several Ediacaran assemblages.
+Charles Darwin predicted a time of ecological growth before the Cambrian Period, but there was no evidence to support it until the Avalon explosion was proposed in 2008 by Virginia Tech paleontologists after analysis of the morphological space change in several Ediacaran assemblages.
 The discovery suggests that the early evolution of animals may have involved more than one explosive event.
 The original analysis has been the subject of dispute in the literature.